TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

     patient = Patient(identifier="P123", is_rna_available=True, mhc1=mhc1, mhc2=mhc2)
    ````
       where:
-       - mhc1: Model of MHC class I alleles (explanation is provided [here](05_models.md#mhc1)).
-Single alleles should be provided with *at least 4digits* but more digits are allowed.
+       - mhc1: Model of MHC class I alleles.
+Single alleles should be provided with *at least 4digits* but more digits are allowed. (more details are provided [here](05_models.md#mhc1))
-       - mhc2: Mutation model (explanation is provided [here](05_models.md#mhc2))  Single alleles should be provided with *at least 4digits* but more digits are allowed
+       - mhc2: Mutation model.
+Single alleles should be provided with *at least 4digits* but more digits are allowed. (more deteails are provided [here](05_models.md#mhc2))
        - patient: Patient model (explanation of the parameters is provided [here](05_models.md#patient))

 5. **Validate the patient model**